Financing & Insurance

 If you receive a denial but feel a reduction is necessary for your day-to-day living and overall health, you have the legal right to send an appeal.
 How you can go about this appeal process should be explained in your denial letter.
 It can be helpful for you to write your own letter describing the side-effects of your overly large breasts and how they prevent you from normal daily function, emphasizing your chronic physical symptoms.
 Also helpful, you should obtain a letter from other health professionals, such as a family doctor, physical therapist, chiropractor, or orthopedist, to further support your appeal.
 You can ask your doctor to submit these letters as well as the latest scientific findings and medical publications about the permanent treatment of breast reduction to create a strong argument against your denied coverage.

-Our practice offers financing through Prosper Healthcare Lending™ and CareCredit® to make your breast reduction a reality.
-Each of these companies provides a variety of low monthly payment plans and different interest rate options to help you find the best financing for your situation.
+Our practice offers financing through CareCredit® to make your breast reduction a reality.
+This company provides a variety of low monthly payment plans and different interest rate options to help you find the best financing for your situation.

-Applying for Prosper Healthcare Lending™ or CareCredit® is typically a fast, simple process, and you can do so over the phone, online, or by fax.
+Applying for CareCredit® is typically a fast, simple process, and you can do so over the phone, online, or by fax.
 If you have any difficulty applying, our knowledgeable staff can help guide you through the process.

 Contact Richmond Aesthetic Surgery

 If you have any questions or concerns, please feel free to contact us, and one of our team members will be happy to assist you.